IBM/create-and-deploy-memcached-operator-using-go/README.md

 learn more about the details of the architecture of the operator refer to our article here.

-### Use the Operator-SDK to create a new API and controller
+## 6. Create a new API and controller using Operator SDK

 Next, we will use the `operator-sdk create api` command to create a new API and controller.
 We will use the --group and --version flags to pass in the resource